iamKonick/iamkonick/README.md

 ## Frontend Engineer | Startup Enthusiast | Entrepreneur Mindset
 ## Tailwind - JavaScript - ReactJS - NodeJS - MongoDB

-- I'm a junior web developer with diverse skillset based in Erfurt.
-Studying at FH Schmalkalden University of Applied Sciences in Applied Computer Science (Master).
-Entrepreneur mindset, startup enthusiast, perfectionist, team player and very fast-learner.

 - I've always had a natural curiosity for technology.
 As a child, I loved taking things apart and putting them back together.
 I always had an eye for Entrepreneurship and StartUps.

 - Today, not much has changed.
 I’m still the first point of call for technical issues.
 The difference is I now also develop innovative software components and logical solutions to solve problems.